 We're not for profit, so our low fees reflect our commitment to making early childhood education accessible and affordable to all.
-Whânau can access up to 30 hours free early childhood education at any of our kindergartens or early learning, and our Kimbolton and Pahiatua Early Learning Centres offer 20 hours free for 2 year olds.
+Whânau can access up to 30 hours free early childhood education at any of our kindergartens or early learning, and our Campbell Street, Kimbolton, Mill Street and Pahiatua Early Learning Centres offer 20 hours free for 2 year olds.

 Set in the heart of your community, we have strong relationships with local primary schools and encourage whânau involvement.
 We welcome you to come and spend time in our warm, spacious and interactive environments to see if a Ruahine Kindergarten or Early Learning is right for your child.